- Publications and resources

 Step 1 – Notify CASA

-- The operator must notify CASA of the change by completing Form 032 and submitting it to CLARC.
+The operator must notify CASA of the change by completing and submitting Notification of appointment/cancellation of registered operator form 32 (pdf 160.93 KB).

-- If you are an existing AOC holder, you must also complete Form 853 to remove the aircraft from your AOC and submit same to the Permission Application Centre.
+If you are an existing AOC holder, you must also complete Removal of aircraft / authorisations (AOC and navigational instruments) application form 853 (pdf 82.27 KB) to remove the aircraft from your AOC.

-The Permission Application Centre is available 8:30am to 4:30pm Australian Eastern Standard Time, Monday to Friday to answer your questions and explain the application process.
+The Client Services Centre is available Monday to Friday, 8:30am to 5:00pm AEST, to answer your questions and explain the application processes.

 Step 2 – What happens next?